 As she lay there, she realized it had come down to her son versus his daughter.
 This was going to destroy their relationship (and might lead to divorce) if some middle ground wasn’t found.
 Ideas whirled in her head.
 There were so many options they had never considered.
 She almost woke him to remind him how much she loved him and, together, they would figure this out.

-We are all imperfect and can easily “get stuck” on an issue.
-The current communication pattern between Rosie and Matt prevents them from resolving their situation.
 She misses her son and grandchildren and wants to share more time with them.
 It is an emotional issue for her so it could appear she is attempting to impose her will upon Matt.

-After several such go rounds, it is understandable why Matt would do his best to avoid any more conflict.
-However, when she does bring up the matter, he immediately becomes defensive which creates further strain on their relationship causing more marriage problems.
+In many situations, the “issue” fades away with open discussion which paves the way to finding a fair compromise.
 He pleasantly surprised her the following morning asking if they could talk on the weekend.

 Matt began, “Rosie I’m afraid I’ll lose my daughter forever if we move”.
 On the tip of her tongue, she almost retorted that she was losing her son and grandchildren.
 However, the pain radiating out of his eyes stopped her and instead she simply reached for his hand.
 They talked late into the evening and the following day.
 They agreed it was about them and their happiness in retirement.
 Matt agreed they would downsize, but only after some renovations were completed to maximize the property value.
 Before any decisions were made, they would have discussions with his daughter and her son.
 In both situations, they wanted to include family in their lives.

 They rushed into their perfect place only to realize they couldn’t stand the climate (Florida summers are hot), didn’t like their neighbors, or boredom set in with nothing interesting to do.

 Most of us have limited finances and cannot afford to make the wrong decision.
 If you are contemplating a major move out of state or even out of country, it may be wise to rent first rather than purchasing right away.

 The old adage “distance makes the heart grow fonder” is completely false when it comes to friends and family.

 Adult children and their families are typically caught up with work, school, and numerous other activities.
 You might plan a visit only to find everyone too busy to spend much time together.

 Relieve flooded through Matt.
 After several heart-to-heart talks with his daughter, unresolved feelings were finally put to rest.
 Ruefully, he admitted to himself these discussions should have happened long ago.
 She understood his dilemma and fully supported any decision made on where to live in retirement.
 If they chose to relocate, she offered them her spare bedroom for visits.
 They were welcome to stay with her for a week or two.
 Additionally, this would give them an opportunity to catch up with friends.